Admissions to other courts: Western District of New York, 1980 Bankruptcy Ct., WDNY,... more

 The client should be the center and focus of any legal representation.
 I strive to... more

 The client should be the center and focus of any legal representation.
 I strive to listen carefully to my clients, identify with them their problems, and find the best solution available.
-Every client brings a unique set of issues and concerns, and customizing and successfully implementing a solution is what constitutes a successful legal representation.
-Within ethical restraints, what is best ... view profile
+Each client brings a unique set of issues and concerns, and customizing and successfully implementing a solution is what constitutes a successful legal representation.
+Within ethical restraints, what is bes... view profile

 Philip L. Burke is a partner in the firm's Family Wealth and Estate Planning... more